 You mentioned earlier that you hear a lot about Princess Bride weddings.
 Can you share some of the stories and tips you’ve heard about the Ultimate Princess Bride Wedding?

-Sure, well, I’ve seen a number of photographs over the years, and people have these menus that they make and very stylized things that they’ve decided to serve their guests, and obviously, folks mimicking these dresses (pointing to Buttercup’s wedding dress in the EMP), and clergymen, and offering peanuts to folks, it’s great fun.
+Sure, well, I’ve seen a number of photographs over the years, and people have these menus that they make and very stylized things that they’ve decided to serve their guests, and obviously, folks mimicking these wedding dresses by beb pointing to Buttercup’s dress and clergymen, and offering peanuts to folks, it’s great fun.
 It’s a celebration.
 Of Twue Wuv.
 (Check out my Princess Bride Wedding Pinterest Board for some great pics and ideas!)

 I hear you mention some fun times out partying and drinking with everyone off set and after hours in your book.
 I was wondering if you had a specific story in mind you’d like to share?